DesignThinkerer/tw/README.md

 # 🗂 My TiddlyWiki Backup

 This repository contains a backup of some of [my wikis hosted on Tiddlyhost](https://tiddlyhost.com/hub/user/Telumire).
-It serves as a collection of my notes, curated resources, and custom themes for TiddlyWiki.
-Each topic has its own dedicated page with the latest updates provided dynamically.
+Each topic has its own dedicated wiki with the latest updates provided dynamically.

 ## 🌟 Topics